Learn how to install Wagtail and how to connect it to the OVHcloud Cloud Databases PostgreSQL® database service.

 Please follow the official documentation to install Wagtail.

-Below, you find a resume of the installation process
+Below, you will find a resume of the installation process

 Use pip, which is packaged with Python, to install Wagtail and its dependencies: